 Breaking Your Mortgage Contract and Understanding Prepayment Charges

 If you have a closed mortgage and decide to break your mortgage contract before the end of the term, it’s important to understand that you may be charged a prepayment charge that compensates the lender for the costs it incurs to reinvest the funds.

 When you sign a mortgage agreement, you are signing a contract with the lender agreeing to pay the amount borrowed at a specified interest rate over the term, or duration, of your mortgage.

 There are different reasons why you may want to break the mortgage contract:

 - you choose to renegotiate your mortgage to take advantage of lower interest rates

 - you have an opportunity to pay off your mortgage in full early, before the term ends

-Information about the prepayment charge is outlined in your mortgage agreement and is typically:
+Information about the prepayment charge is outlined in your mortgage agreement and is typically the greater of:

 - the interest rate differential (IRD).
-The IRD is the difference between the interest rate on your mortgage contract compared to the rate at which the lending institution can re-lend the money for the remaining term of your mortgage.
+The IRD is based on a) your remaining mortgage balance and b) the difference between the interest rate on your mortgage contract and the rate at which the lending institution can re-lend the money for the remaining term of your mortgage.